psycedelicAI/high-security-facility-concept/docs/foundational/threat-model.md

 - governance allows unsafe exceptions
 - signals create the wrong response
 - recovery does not restore trustworthy normal state
+- exposure and target value attract more risk than the model accounted for

 This matters because the concept is not built only around stopping entry.
 It is built around preserving meaningful trust conditions.